Gluten Free Funnel Cake

 1. Whisk together the flour, starches, and cinnamon, if using; set aside.

-3. Remove the pan from the burner, and add the flour and stir quickly and constantly until it is thoroughly incorporated.
+3. Remove the pan from the burner, and add the flour.
+Stir quickly and constantly until it is thoroughly incorporated.
+Transfer the mixture to the bowl of your mixer and allow to cool for about 8 minutes.

 Tips

-Wholesome Sweeteners powdered sugar (from Navan Foods.
+1. Wholesome Sweeteners powdered sugar (from Navan Foods.
 Amazon has the same brand but with cornstarch) has powdered sugar with tapioca starch only.

 Do you have a version with less eggs?

-3. Facebook Comment – Sept.
+2. Facebook Comment – Sept.
 18, 2012:

 “Your funnel cake recipe which is awesome by the way) put me in the mood for all things deep fried.
 I searched for a yeast doughnut recipe and found one that looked like it might work.
 Before I started on the doughnut recipe I mixed up a batch soft gluten free dinner rolls.
 As I looked the dough in the mixing bowl I had an ahha moment.
 Why not just use a bread dough I already love for the yeast doughnuts.
 I placed the dough in a cake decorating bag with no tip attached to the end.
 The other recipe suggested cutting squares of parchment paper into squares and piping the dough onto the square.
 You were then supposed to fry the doughnut attached to the parchemnt paper and peel it off once you flip the doughnut.
 My doughnuts were firm enough, once they had risen for the suggested 20 minutes, I just peeled of the paper before placing it in the oil.
 They came out perfect.
 I have very few dinner rolls from that batch but a ton of yummy doughnuts. :) Thank you for all your hard work and for sharing so many recipes with us.”